IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

 You should have already carried out the prerequisites defined in [Exercise 0](workshop/exercise-0/README.md), and in addition:

-* In order for the backend application to access the Dacadoo Health Score API, visit <https://models.dacadoo.com/doc/> to request an API key for evaluation purposes.
-Access to this API is granted individually to insurance professionals.
+* In order for the backend application to access the Dacadoo Health Score API, visit <https://models.dacadoo.com/doc/> to register and request an API key for evaluation purposes.
+Access to this API is usually granted individually to those that apply.
+You need to record the `url` for the API (displayed by clicking on the Health Score link under Models - usually `https://models.dacadoo.com/score/2`) and the `Key` (something similar to `UFDzMHAfsEg0oKzGp4rCSmXPClKKq3hDPLbPdvc2h`).
 There is a mock implementation of the API in the code that you can use if you do not want to register.

 ## Steps